 In every school environment, or any work environment for that matter, there will always be that one staff member that may prove difficult to deal with.
-However, knowing how to deal with those difficult individuals in the best way possible will avoid any unnecessary conflict.
+However, developing strategies to help you to deal with those difficult individuals is the best way possible to avoid any unnecessary conflict.

-This difficult individual may be someone that always wants to have the last say, is critical of your way of running your classroom, the way your dress, or your relationship with parents or other members of staff.
+This difficult individual may be someone that always wants to have the last say, is critical of the way you may be operating in your classroom, the way your dress, or your relationship with parents or other members of staff.
 They can often be competitive with work tasks or compete with you for the spotlight when it comes to working as a team member.
 This can often be a challenge if you are working in a school on an irregular basis, however, if this happens during a temporary block, the following tips may prove invaluable for you.

 If the conflict is not resolved, you could run the risk of being labelled as “unable to solve their own issues” amongst the staff members of the school, or “unable to resolve conflict”.
 Each could potentially pose risk on your career or future bookings at the school.
 Other staff may members may notice and perhaps not recommend you for future bookings.